 Creating Entities

 To create or retrieve an entity, you can call the factory static method of an entity's class and pass in an optional GUID.
 You can also use the factorySync method if you need to create a new entity synchronously.
-The benefit of using the factory method is that it can return the correct type in TypeScript.
+The benefit of using the factory methods is that they can return the correct type in TypeScript.
 To check that an entity hasn't been saved yet, check that the GUID is null (entity.guid == null).

 // BlogPost extends the Entity class.